 Chocolate just isn't something I go completely mad for.
 I would never order a chocolate-based dessert in a restaurant, and I rarely bake them either.
 I much prefer fruit-based desserts, largely because they're often more exciting and inventive, and because I love fruit more than I love chocolate.
 Fruity desserts possess that necessary tartness required to balance out creaminess or sugar; chocolatey desserts all too often err on the side of sickliness.
 Give me a ripe mango or pear over a box of Lindor any day.
 Weird, but true.
 I crave chocolate maybe once a month, and I can't eat it without a cup of tea or coffee - I hate the way it coats your mouth; you need hot liquid to dissolve it from between your teeth or your mouth just feels horrible.
 This is good, because it means I'm unlikely to eat chocolate on a whim; I have to really sit down and take my time over it, alternating sips of steaming tea with little nibbles of sugary goodness.
 It takes me, on average, over a week to eat a normal, small bar of Dairy Milk, the kind most people would wolf down without a second thought mid-afternoon.
 People find this absurd and infuriating, but that's just me.

 Fruit is better than chocolate in my opinion.
 However, when you combine the two, you have something incredibly special, far more than the sum of its parts.
 Many fruits pair extremely well with chocolate.
-Orange (as in this clementine and chocolate cake, or the classic Terrys orange), pear (as in these pear and chocolate crepes), figs (you can buy dried figs coated in chocolate in posh delis all over Italy) bananas and strawberries all go exceedingly well, but most other fruits will work too, except maybe apple or melon.
+Oranges, pears, figs (you can buy dried figs coated in chocolate in posh delis all over Italy) bananas and strawberries all go exceedingly well, but most other fruits will work too, except maybe apple or melon.
 Just think of those awful ubiquitous chocolate fountains you get at parties; pretty much any fruit tastes good dipped in those (though it won't when I tell you that those things are at least 30% oil, in order to get the chocolate to flow properly, and very likely to breed horrible bacteria because of their consistently warm temperatures).

 Another classic combination is chocolate and cherries.
 This works well not just from a flavour point of view; the glossy purple-red skin of a cherry looks beautiful paired with a muted canvas of dark, silky chocolate.
 The slight tang and sweetness of good cherries is just what you need to lift the deep richness of good chocolate.
 I've been toying with the idea of a cherry and chocolate mousse for a while, especially because the cherry season is in full swing and there are some lovely (and extraordinarily cheap) specimens around at the moment.
 However, mousse is another thing I'm not hugely fond of; I generally like my desserts to have a bit more texture.
 Basically, I love them to be stodgy and satisfying, like a good crumble (incidentally, cherry and chocolate crumble is something I am going to have to try).
 Mousse just doesn't sate me in a way something packed with flour, butter and sugar will.